-The HTA standards applicable to this establishment are shown below; those not assessed during the inspection are shown in grey text.
-Individual standards which are not applicable to this establishment have been excluded.
+The HTA standards applicable to this establishment are shown below.
+Individual standards which are not applicable to this establishment are shown in grey text.

 Consent standards

 C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice